Kosher restaurant

 A kosher restaurant or kosher deli is an establishment that serves food that complies with Jewish dietary laws (kashrut).
-These businesses, which also include diners, cafés, pizzerias, fast food, and cafeterias, and are frequently in listings together with kosher bakeries, butchers, caterers, and other similar places, differ from kosher-style businesses in that they operate under rabbinical supervision, which requires that the laws of kashrut, as well as certain other Jewish laws, must be observed.
+These businesses, which also include diners, cafés, pizzerias, fast food, and cafeterias, and are frequently in listings together with kosher bakeries, butchers, caterers, and other similar places, differ from kosher-style businesses in that they operate under rabbinical supervision, which requires the observance of the laws of kashrut, as well as certain other Jewish laws, including the separation of meat and dairy.

 Such locations must be closed during Shabbat and Jewish holidays if under Jewish ownership.
-Also, dairy and meat must be kept separate.
 In most cases, a kosher establishment is limited to serving exclusively either dairy (milchig) or meat (fleishig) foods.

 Some types of businesses, such as delicatessens, frequently serve both, kept in separate areas.
 Vegetarian (pareve) kosher restaurants serve only vegetarian fare.

+Types of kosher restaurants

+Dairy (milchig) restaurants

+Kosher dairy restaurants began to emerge in modern Europe and then 19th century America, primarily in New York.
+Descended from the milchhallen or "milk pavilions" of Europe, they popped up in the Jewish immigrant community of the Lower East Side in the late 19th, where there were at once hundreds of dairy restaurants.

+Due to rules about milk and meat in Jewish law, kosher dairy restaurants do not serve meat.
+Their offerings may include dairy products, such as cheese and milk.
+Milchig restaurants may, and often do, serve fish, eggs, vegetarian and vegan dishes, and other foods classified as "pareve" under kosher rules.
+In the U.S., there have been many kosher pizza restaurants.

+Meat (fleishig) restaurants

+Kosher fleishig (meat) establishments often serve meat dishes popular within Middle Eastern cuisine, such as shawarma, along with common American fast-food staples like hot dogs and hamburgers.
+Fish is also frequently served at fleishig restaurants, though Orthodox kosher rules stipulate that fish should not be served on the same plate as meat.